History of Bangladeshis in the United Kingdom: Early history of Bangladeshis in Britain

-Throughout the 17th to early 20th centuries, the British East India Company employed thousands of South Asian lascars and workers, who were mostly Bengali Muslim and Punjabi Sikh, to work on British ships.
-The first educated South Asian to travel to Europe and live in Britain was I'tisam-ud-Din, a Bengali Muslim cleric, munshi and diplomat to the Mughal Empire who arrived in 1765 with his servant Muhammad Muqim during the reign of King George III.
+Throughout the 17th to early 20th centuries, the British East India Company employed thousands of lascars and workers from British India, who were mostly Bengali Muslim and Punjabi Sikh, to work on British ships.
+The first educated to travel from colonial India to Europe and live in Britain was I'tisam-ud-Din, a Bengali Muslim cleric, munshi and diplomat to the Mughal Empire who arrived in 1765 with his servant Muhammad Muqim during the reign of King George III.
 He wrote of his experiences and travels in his Persian book, Shigurf-nama-i-Wilayat (or 'Wonder Book of Europe').
 This is also the earliest record of literature by a British Asian.
 Also during the reign of George III, the hookah-bardar (hookah servant/preparer) of James Achilles Kirkpatrick was said to have robbed and cheated Kirkpatrick, making his way to England and stylising himself as the Prince of Sylhet.
-The man was waited upon by the Prime Minister of Great Britain William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of the King.
+The man was waited upon by the prime minister of Great Britain William Pitt the Younger, and then dined with the Duke of York before presenting himself in front of the King.

 Another early record of a migrant from Sylhet by the name of Saeed Ullah can be found in Robert Lindsay's autobiography.
 Saeed Ullah was said to have migrated not only for work but also to attack Lindsay and avenge his elders for the Muharram Rebellion of 1782.
 Due to the majority of early Sylheti settlers being lascar seamen, the earliest Muslim communities were found in port towns.
 Naval cooks and waiters also came.
-One of the most famous early Bengali Muslim immigrants to Britain was Sake Dean Mahomet, a captain of the British East India Company.
-In 1810, he founded London's first Indian restaurant, the Hindoostane Coffee House.
-He is also reputed to have introduced the practice of champooi, or therapeutic massage, to the United Kingdom.
 There are other records of Sylheti-Bengalis working in London restaurants from at least 1873.
-At the beginning of World War I, there were 51,616 South Asian lascars working on British ships, the majority of whom were of Bengali descent.
+At the beginning of World War I, there were 51,616 lascars from the subcontinent working on British ships, the majority of whom were of Bengali descent.